Blog

 Artificial expectations

 One reason is they think that I’m going to dance with them the exact same way I dance with other Pros.
 They think I’m going to pull out tricks and crazy stuff and they aren’t going to be able to “handle” me.
 NOT TRUE.
-I always adjust my dance to the connection of my partner.
+I always adjust my dance to the state and connection of my partner.
 Notice I didn’t say “level” of my partner.
-To me, I could care less if a leader is pre-Novice or All-star: if he/she has a great connection, I can play more because they can handle it.
-If they have a poor connection, I will play less.

 Assuming Pros are bored with beginners